ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 }
 ```

-This code has several safety problems that the language cannot help us with.
+This code has several safety problems the compiler cannot catch.

 **Invalid states are representable.** The `Payment` struct can be constructed
 with contradictory fields: a `NATIVE` payment with a non-zero `token` address,
 or an `ERC721` payment with no `tokenId`.
 The struct has enough fields to
 represent any of the three payment variants, but nothing in the type prevents us
 from filling those fields with incoherent values.
 The `require` calls in
-`processPayment` are our only defense, and they have to be repeated in every
+`processPayment` are the only check we have, and they have to be repeated in
-function that receives a `Payment`.
+every function that receives a `Payment`.

 **No compile-time totality guarantee.** If we add a new variant, say `ERC1155`,
 to the `PaymentType` enum, the compiler will not tell us where the dispatch
 logic needs to be updated. `processPayment` will silently do nothing for
 `ERC1155` payments. `calculateFee` will silently return 0.
 Every function that
-dispatches on `PaymentType` is a potential silent failure waiting to happen.
+dispatches on `PaymentType` can silently fail.

 **Redundant runtime validation.** Because the type system cannot express the
 constraint that, e.g., a `NATIVE` payment has no `token`, each function must